Borussia Dortmund: Sponsors

+Controversy

+Shortly before the end of the 2023–24 season, BVB management announced that the military weapons manufacturer Rheinmetall would be joining as a sponsor.
+The BVB fan council criticized the decision and was not previously informed by BVB GmbH.
+Borussia Dortmund's fan department published a statement denying media reports that there was a democratic agreement or even a vote by the fans in connection with the Rheinmetall deal.

+Thomas Kessen, spokesman for the Unser Kurve fan alliance, clearly criticized the deal.
+"Here you have to say, it's basically the same mechanism as in Qatar.
+It's sportswashing," said Kessen.
+"Rheinmetall is happy to be able to paint a little black and yellow on blood-soaked names.
+And Aki Watzke is happy about several million in income.
+It can't be beaten in terms of shabbiness."

+Federal minister Robert Habeck (A90/Greens) justified a football club's deal with Rheinmetall and said that we live in a dangerous world and that the "understandable reluctance" in public dealings with the arms industry is no longer tenable and correct.

 Charity

-Borussia Dortmund has raised money for charity over the years for various causes.
+Borussia Dortmund has raised money for charity for various causes.
 On 17 May 2011, Borussia Dortmund held a charity game for the 2011 Japan earthquake and tsunami against "Team Japan".
 Ticket sales from the game and €1 million from Dortmund's main sponsor Evonik went to charity for Japan earthquake and tsunami victims.
 In November 2012, Borussia Dortmund KGaA founded a charitable trust called leuchte auf, to give important social projects financial help.
 The trust's logo is a star consisting of the streets which meet at Dortmund's Borsigplatz, where the club was founded.
 On 6 July 2013, Borussia Dortmund held a charity game to raise money for 2013 German flood victims in the German states of Saxony and Saxony-Anhalt.

 In March 2020, Borussia Dortmund, Bayern Munich, RB Leipzig, and Bayer Leverkusen, the four German UEFA Champions League teams for the 2019–20 season, collectively gave €20 million to Bundesliga and 2.
 Bundesliga teams that were struggling financially during the COVID-19 pandemic.

 Since 1996, during Advent, Borussia Dortmund players visit the children's hospital in Dortmund where the players meet with the patients and give them gifts.